vadistic/graphql-extra/README.md

 # graphql-extra

-> GraphQL AST/SDL toolkit extending `graphql/graphql-js` with extra features for programmatic GraphQL generation
+> GraphQL AST/SDL toolkit extending `graphql/graphql-js` with extra features for GraphQL generation & testing

 ## Why

 Inspired by code-first schema generation tools like `graphql-compose` or `graphql-nexus`, but focused on AST/SDL, instead of schema.

-I hope this lib offers lightweight and flexible utils for GraphQL generation.
-It's dead-simple boilerplate extending standard `graphql` implementation, not a framework.
-The goal is to cut repetitive code from other projects in uniform way.
+Offers lightweight and flexible utils for GraphQL generation & testing.
+Not a framework.
+It's `graphql` library extension thats aim to cut boilerplate in GraphQL projects in reliable & uniform manner.

 ## Features

-### creation
+### creation functions

-- neat create functions for all ast nodes
+- neat create functions for all kinds of ast nodes
-- allows mixing simplified props & ast nodes on all nesting levels
+- mix simplified props & ast nodes on all nesting levels
-- exports aliased function names for `graphql-nexus`-like experience
+- aliased export for `graphql-nexus`-like experience

-### manipulation
+### manipulation APIs

-- uniform `graphql-compose`-like methods
+- uniform `graphql-compose`-like crud methods
-- stateless & puggable - it's just higher order function on ast node
+- stateless & puggable - it's just higher order function on stnadard ASTNode

-### document
+### document API

-- top-level entry point for other api methods, that also keeps whole document reference (typeMap)
+- top-level entry point for other api methods, that keeps whole document reference (typeMap)

 ## Sneak peek

-### creation
+### creation functions

-Create any AST Node with helper function
+Create any ASTNode with helper function

 ```ts
 import { namedtypeNode } from 'graphql-extra/node'